How We Test Massage Guns – Our Review Process Explained

 Manufacturers will always provide noise information.
 It’s measured in decibels.
 However, sometimes this information can be inaccurate.

-We measure the noise emitted by a device both as it revs slowly and faster.
+We measure the noise emitted by a device both as it revs slowly and at a faster rate.

 How do We Test Massage Guns?